-While a majority of people suffering from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose, for the minority susceptible to having anaphylaxis ¬- a life threatening reaction after allergen exposure – it’s critical to undertake our Melbourne first aid training.
+Most people who suffer from allergies only experience mild symptoms, ranging from watery eyes to a rash or runny nose.
+But, after allergen exposure for others, anaphylaxis – a life threatening reaction — makes immediate first aid treatment critical.

 Our first aid training will help you better manage the initial, and any later anaphylactic reactions, so you have an in-depth understanding of the steps you need to take to avoid this state of shock becoming a fatality.

 When the sufferer of an anaphylactic reaction first experiences allergy symptoms, these can be quite mild, such as a rash or runny nose.

 If you’ve experienced a severe allergic reaction at any stage of your life, it’s important to be aware there’s a high chance of you being at risk of future reactions.
 Also, even if your earlier allergic reactions were mild, you can still be susceptible to having more severe reactions further down the track.